datoujinggzj/zg104.github.io/Safe_Driver_Prediction.md

 Using metadata, we can extract the columns we might want to use convinently and systematically.

-Below the number of variables per role and level are displayed.

 | role | level | count |
 | :-- | :-- | :-- |
 | id | nominal | 1 |